What Is The Mohawk Tribe Known For

 Interactions with Europeans

 During the colonial period, the Mohawk found themselves caught between competing European powers.
 Some Mohawk leaders, such as Joseph Brant (Thayendanegea), allied with the British, hoping to protect Mohawk lands and interests.
 Brant, a highly educated and charismatic leader, led Mohawk warriors in several battles during the American Revolution.
-However, this alliance had devastating consequences for the Mohawk, as their lands were targeted by American forces and many were displaced after the war.
+Still, this alliance had devastating consequences for the Mohawk, as their lands were targeted by American forces and many were displaced after the war.

 Cultural and Spiritual Practices